yearn/YIPS/YIPS/yip-0.md

 * **Implemented** -- This YIP has been implemented and deployed to mainnet.

 * **Rejected** -- This YIP has failed to reach community consensus.

+* **Withdrawn** -- Means that the YIP author has decided that the YIP is actually a bad idea, or has accepted that a competing proposal is a better alternative.
+* **Moribund** -- Obsolete and requires no explicit replacement, it SHOULD be marked "Moribund"
+* **Deferred** -- Governance placed status upon a YIP that means that they would like to know more information, or that they would like to see if the author(s) can work with another proposed YIP and combine it into a single YIP, etc.

 ## What belongs in a successful YIP?